 Twenty-five percent of health insurance premiums paid by self-employed taxpayers are deductible as an adjustment to income on 1040.
 The payments must be limited to health insurance coverage of the taxpayer and/or the spouse and dependents.
 The deduction may not exceed earned income.
 The deduction does not reduce income subject to self-employment tax and may not be included in medical expenses claimed as itemized deductions.
 A taxpayer eligible for coverage in an employer's subsidized health insurance plan may not deduct insurance premiums he or she pays even if it is the taxpayer's spouse that is the employee.
-This provision is effective for tax years beginning before 1/1/92.
-However, employers are no longer required to provide health insurance to their employees to be eligible for the 25 percent deduction.
+Currently, employers are not required to provide health insurance to their employees to be eligible for the 25 percent deduction.

-Corporate Tax Rates
+Corporate Tax Rates and Estimated Tax Payments